Trump says abortion laws should be decided by US states | Politics

 A call for a national ban could have dented Trump's support in the six or seven U.S. states that swing between Democratic and Republican candidates and are therefore likely to decide the election outcome.
 Overall, 57% of Americans think abortion should be legal in most or all cases, a March Reuters/Ipsos poll found.

 While his statement aimed to carve out a political middle ground, it drew criticism from Democrats on the left who favor abortion rights and from anti-abortion groups on the right who want stricter limits, underscoring the divisions over the issue.
-"Trump is scrambling.
-He's worried that since he's the one responsible for overturning Roe the voters will hold him accountable in 2024," said President Joe Biden, a Democrat, who has made Trump's opposition to abortion rights a tenet of his re-election campaign.
+Speaking at a fundraiser in Chicago, President Joe Biden said Trump's video on Monday shows the former president knows the abortion issue is a political problem for his campaign.

-"Well, I have news for Donald.
-They will," Biden said in a statement.
+"He's worried the voters are going to hold him accountable for overturning Roe vs Wade," Biden said.
+"Trump doesn't have a clue about the power of women.
+He's about to find out."
 Marjorie Dannenfelser, head of anti-abortion group Susan B. Anthony Pro-Life America, said she was deeply disappointed in Trump's position as it would allow Democratic lawmakers to take steps to expand access to the procedure in some states.

 Alluding to the three conservative justices he appointed to the nine-member Supreme Court, Trump took credit for the high court's overturning of the Roe v.
 Wade decision, which had protected a right to abortion at up to around 24 to 28 weeks.
 The court's 2022 decision triggered a voter backlash that was widely credited with curbing Republican gains in the congressional midterm election that year and propelling Democrats to victories in some state elections last year.